needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 For technical, security, and privacy reasons, visionOS does not allow Metal-based shaders or other low level shading languages to run when using AR passthrough.

-## Shader Graph limitations in visionOS
+## Shader Graph Limitations in visionOS
 The following tables show the [current support status for Shader Graph nodes](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest?subfolder=/manual/Built-In-Blocks.html) in PolySpatial for visionOS including a list of supported nodes and their various caveats.

-If a node doesn't appear here it means is not currently supported *Note that this list will be updated as we continue to add support for more nodes.*
+If a node doesn't appear here it means that it's not currently supported. *Note that this list will be updated as we continue to add support for more nodes.*

 ## Artistic